Acoustic Vocal Pedagogy Workshop and Online Course 2025

 • Lauren Guthridge

-Lauren Guthridge is the Administrative Coordinator for the Dystonia and Speech Motor Control Laboratory at Massachusetts Eye and Ear Infirmary in Boston, MA.
-Previously, she was the Voice and Sound Analysis lab manager and vocal pedagogy area administrator at New England Conservatory.
+Lauren Guthridge has served as the Administrative Coordinator for the Dystonia and Speech Motor Control Laboratory at Massachusetts Eye and Ear Infirmary in Boston, MA; and previously was the Voice and Sound Analysis lab manager and vocal pedagogy area administrator at New England Conservatory.
 Her research interests explore applications of technology and concepts from cognitive psychology in vocal pedagogy and music education settings.
 This work has been shared at the Voice Foundation, PAVA, and Max Planck Institute for Empirical Aesthetics among others.
 She earned her M.M in Vocal Pedagogy from New England Conservatory and a B.M. in Voice from Oklahoma State University.